theTrackSuitDev/SPDB-angular/README.md

 4. The 'projectDb' database must contain 'themes' and 'users' collections.
 If missing, use GUI "Create collection" button and create collections with those exact names.

-5. Open each of the two collections and use Add data -> Import JSON buttons to import the provided resource files.
+5. Open each of the two collections and use Add data -> Import JSON buttons to import the provided in 'resources' folder DB backup files.

 You now have a set of of test projects, as well as 3 test users:
 | Username                       | Email     | Password                                                                 |